Usage Tips

 How to Avoid the System Font Permission Pop-up

-When entering commands in the WebIDE terminal, the browser may show a permission pop-up requesting access to system fonts.
+When entering commands in the WebIDE terminal, the browser may show a system font permission pop-up.
+Prevent this with the following setting:

 Resolving Shortcut Conflicts

-When WebIDE shortcuts conflict with browser shortcuts, you can use local client remote development
+When WebIDE shortcuts conflict with browser shortcuts, use the local client for remote development.

 VSCode Configuration File Roaming